-The Quebec Council – PSAC-Quebec’s executive – includes the Regional Executive Vice-President, her alternate and representatives from all eight regions of Quebec.
-It also brings together representatives for women, equity groups, youth, directly chartered locals and university sector locals.
+The Quebec Council – PSAC-Quebec’s executive – includes the Regional Executive Vice-President, the Alternate Regional Executive Vice-President and representatives from all eight areas of Quebec.
+It also brings together representatives for women, equity groups, young activists, directly chartered locals and university sector locals.
 We are proud to be representative and inclusive!